-Young professionals seem to be flocking to Indiana’s cosmopolitan capital, and for good reason.
-The cost of living in Indianapolis is remarkably low compared to nearby cities such as New York, while the city offers an exceptional quality of life.
+Young professionals are flocking to Indiana’s cosmopolitan capital, and for good reason.
+The cost of living in Indianapolis is remarkably low compared to nearby cities such as New York, and it offers an exceptional quality of life.

-Accommodation, in particular, can be rented for a relative steal.
-Prospective residents of Indy will be happy to know that the average housing expenses in the city are a whopping 17 percent lower than the national average.
+You’ll be happy to know that accommodation, in particular, can be rented for a relative steal.
 In fact, most everyday expenses are cheaper in Indianapolis than in other big US cities, while salaries are only fractionally lower than the national average.

-Below, we list some of the costs that expats or new arrivals in Indy will have to consider before negotiating their salary and moving to the Circle City.
+Below, we list some of the costs you will have to consider before negotiating your salary and moving to the Circle City.

 Cost of accommodation in Indianapolis

-Most newcomers relocating to Indy from other parts of the country opt to rent rather than buy, at least at first.
-Downtown has a booming accommodation market where young professionals and new families rent – furnished or unfurnished – small-to-large luxury apartments, duplexes, condos and lofts.
-Neighbourhoods surrounding downtown offer a variety of reasonable single-family bungalows and houses, as well as bigger properties and mansions, with a vast price range.
+Most newcomers relocating to Indy from other parts of the country will opt to rent rather than buy, at least at first.
+The downtown area has a booming accommodation market where young professionals and new families rent – furnished or unfurnished – small-to-large luxury apartments, duplexes, condos, and lofts.
+Neighbourhoods surrounding downtown offer a variety of reasonable single-family bungalows and houses, as well as bigger properties and mansions, with a vast price range to suit most preferences.

-Over and above rental costs, new arrivals and expats must also pay for utilities such as electricity, water and internet.
-These are 7 percent higher than the national average, so newcomers should be sure to include these in their monthly budget.
+Over and above rental costs, you must also pay for utilities such as electricity, water, and internet.
+These are higher than the national average, so include these in your monthly budget.
+To save on utility costs, consider energy-efficient appliances, sealing windows and doors to prevent drafts, and possibly looking into budget billing plans offered by local utility companies.

 Cost of education in Indianapolis

-Americans relocating from other cities will want to take some time to research the schools in Indianapolis to ensure their kids continue getting the standard of education that they’re used to, and at a comparable price.
+If you’re relocating from other cities, you’ll want to factor in the cost of education in Indianapolis.
+Take some time to research the schools in Indianapolis to ensure your children continue getting the standard of education they’re used to, and at a comparable price.

-Indianapolis has a wide array of excellent public schools, which come at little to no cost – including several charter and magnet schools – that new arrivals may find suitable.
-The city also has myriad private schools that provide superior education, sports programmes and a raft of extracurriculars that public schools don’t, but these schools are often associated with high tuition costs.
+Indianapolis has a wide array of excellent public schools, which come at little to no cost – including several charter and magnet schools – that may meet your family’s needs.
+In addition, the city boasts many private and international schools that provide exceptional education, strong sports programmes, and a wide range of extracurricular activities that public schools might not.
+That said, private schooling does come with higher tuition fees.

 Cost of healthcare in Indianapolis